tlverse/causalglm/README.md

 Each estimand can be modeled with a user-specified parametric model that is either assumed correct (`causalGLMsp` and `causalGLMnet`) or as an approximation, i.e. working model, of the nonparametric true estimand (`causalGLMnp`).
 The former approach provides interpretable estimates and correct inference only when the parametric model is correct, and the latter approach provides interpretable estimates and nonparametrically correct inference even when the parametric model is incorrect.

 Noticable features supported:
-1. All methods utilize the powerful tlverse/tmle3 generalized targeted learning framework.
-2. Interpretable semiparametric estimates and efficient inference even with adaptive estimation and variable selection.
+1. Efficent semiparametric and nonparametric inference for user-specified parametric working-models of conditional treatment-effect functions with `causalGLMsp` and `causalGLMnp`.
+2. Efficient nonparametric inference for marginal structural models for the CATE, CATT, TSM and RR with `causalGLMnp`.
+3. General machine-learning tools with the tlverse/sl3 generalized machine-learning ecosystem.
-3. High dimensional covariates and variable selection for confounders (with the wrapper function `causalGLMnet`).
+4. High dimensional covariates and variable selection for confounders with the wrapper function `causalGLMnet`.
-4. General machine-learning tools with the tlverse/sl3 generalized machine-learning ecosystem.
+5. Interpretable semiparametric and nonparametric estimates and efficient inference even with adaptive estimation and variable selection.
-5. Built-in machine-learning routines for diverse settings and immediate use.
+6. Designed-easy-to-use interface and built-in machine-learning routines for diverse settings and immediate use.

 ### User-friendly interface
 The functions are designed to be easy to use (any feedback will be greatly appreciated).
 A minimalistic yet still very flexible front-end function for all routines is provided through the `causalGLM/causalGLMnp/causalGLMnet` functions.
 Check out the vignette to see how to use it!
 The necessary arguments are: